INFORMATION FOR CANDIDATES

 - Each candidate will be identified on his or her examination with a number known only to the candidate and the Chairperson (or his/her delegate who administers the examination).
 When grading questions, examiners will be blinded as to the identity of the candidate, and the scores assigned by other examiners.
 All examiners will be members of the Examination Committee.

-- There will be ten questions on the Phase II written examination, each with ten parts.
-Each part is equally weighted with 10 points.
-Therefore, each question is worth 100 points.
+- The Phase II written examination is divided in two sections (A and B).
+Each exam's section will contain 50 questions.
+Each question is worth 10 points.
 The questions shall each represent information from one of 4 Subject Categories; (i) Therapeutics, (ii) Pharmacokinetics and Therapeutic Drug Monitoring, (iii) Experimental Design, Statistics and Analytical Methods and (iv) Regulatory Pharmacology.
 Subject Categories are described in detail below.

 - Ideally, every question will be scored by 6 members of the Examination Committee.
 No more than six examiners will score each question.
 A minimum of 5 examiners must score each question.

-- Each part of each question will be scored by each examiner using one of the following categories: a) 0 = Completely incorrect b) 5.0 = Strong fail c) 6.5 = Weak fail d) 7.5 = Weak pass e) 9.0 = Strong pass f) 10 = Completely correct
+- Each question will be scored by each examiner using one of the following categories: a) 0 = Completely incorrect b) 5.0 = Strong fail c) 6.5 = Weak fail d) 7.5 = Weak pass e) 9.0 = Strong pass f) 10 = Completely correct.

 - The score for each question of each candidate is the mean of the (five or six) examiners' total scores for that question.